Before They Go

-- If your child is celebrating in Dunsborough ensure they take photo ID with them to purchase a 2021 Leavers wristband.
+- If your child is celebrating in the south west ensure they take photo ID with them so they can pick up their Leavers Wristband.

 - Know how they will be getting to and from their destination, and how they intend to travel around once they arrive.
 Know where your leaver is staying – obtain the name, address and contact details of the accommodation venue.

 - Obtain a copy of the accommodation contract and be familiar with the terms and conditions of the contract.
-Discuss these with your son or daughter.
+Discuss these with your child.

-- Encourage your son or daughter to work out a budget for their holiday.
+- Encourage your child to work out a budget for their holiday.

-- Ask your son or daughter who they are travelling /staying with.
+- Ask your child who they are travelling/staying with.